bryandebourbon/eMusicReader/README.md

 Replace `<USER>`, `<REPO>` and `<BRANCH>` with the appropriate values to get a clickable link for testing a pull request.

+You can also generate the exact URL for the current branch by running `./preview_link.py` from the repository root.
+Copy the printed link into your pull request description for a quick preview.

 ## Importing Scores

 Drag and drop a `.musicxml` or `.mxl` file onto the page or select it with the